 - Is work carried out in a standardized fashion, or are people just picking up random tasks?

-- How clear is the work environment, how free of clutter is it, and how often are workers bumping into items that shouldn’t be there or weren’t planned?
-This is true of both physical and virtual environments - do employees have to wade through a lot of irrelevant information to find the item they are looking for?
+- How clean is the work environment, how free of clutter is it, and how often are workers bumping into items that shouldn’t be there?
+That is true of both physical and virtual environments - do employees have to wade through a lot of irrelevant information to find the item they need?

 - Is there a lot of motion happening without much results produced?
 Look out for unnecessary traveling, walking, meetings, or reporting.

 - Talk to workers, be interested.
-Why do they do what they do, what are some of the problems they experience which are not at all apparent to an onlooker?
-Yes, sometimes you simply need to ask!
+Why do they do what they do?
+What problems do they experience, which may not be apparent to an onlooker?
+Yes, sometimes you just need to ask!

 - Is there a lot of idle time in the process?
 How much time are people spending just waiting for things to happen, for the previous process step to complete, for a task to be authorized, etc.?

-- Are designated areas marked, or - in a knowledge-based scenario - is access to information readily available for workers to draw from?
+- Are designated areas marked, or - in a knowledge-based scenario - is access to information readily available for workers?
 Do they know where to go for information on what or whom to ask for assistance?

 Whatever you do, do not send your subordinate to go and observe for you.
-You, as the leader, should be there at the coalface, where your product is being made, looking at what’s happening.
-You will probably save a lot of money through the improvements it will help you bring, and you might get to know your team a little better.
+You, the leader, should be looking at what exactly is happening where your product is made.
+You will probably save a lot of money with the improvements it will help you bring, and you might get to know your team a little better.
 Happy walking!